Click here for: Letter on attendance for Parents from the Local Authority

 A REQUEST FOR A 'LEAVE OF ABSENCE' DURING TERM TIME MUST BE APPLIED FOR IN ADVANCE.

-Please use the form attached (or request a hard copy from the school office)
+Please use the form attached below (or request a hard copy from the school office)

 The headteacher follows the Cambridgeshire Local Authority guidance (see below) when considering requests.